 To create and sustain problem solvers at all levels we need to link problem solving to core management systems and behaviour.
 The explicit link between problem solving and lean activities such as policy management, standardised work, visual management, human resources management and “go see” (Gemba) activities are explained.
 You will learn how to do this simply and effectively.

-In this 1-day, hands-on workshop, you will use interactive case studies and exercises to learn a proven approach to solving problems (PDCA and A3), both production and administrative.
+In this one-day, hands-on workshop, you will work with case studies and exercises to learn a proven problem solving approach (PDCA and A3 Thinking).
 You will also learn how to link problem solving to core management systems in your journey towards a learning culture.

 Problem solving has been called the “DNA of the Toyota Production System.”
 The world’s most successful companies are those that develop problem solvers at every level.
 Specific topics include: